Eco SwapsGreen LivingTried & Tested Products

 Natural Ways to Soften Laundry (Without Chemicals)

-If you’d rather skip the chemicals altogether, here are tried-and-tested natural swaps that actually work (and yes, I use these weekly):
+If you’d rather skip the chemicals altogether, here are tried-and-tested natural swaps that actually work (and yes, I use these daily):

 πŸ₯€ White Vinegar